microsoft/synthetic-data-showcase/README.md

 ## Privacy guarantees

 The main privacy control offered by the pipeline is based on the numbers of individuals described by different combinations of attributes.
-The `reporting_threshold` specified by the pipeline user determines the minimum group size that will be (a) reported explicitly in the aggregate data and (b) represented implicitly by the records of the synthetic data.
+The `reporting_resolution` specified by the pipeline user determines the minimum group size that will be (a) reported explicitly in the aggregate data and (b) represented implicitly by the records of the synthetic data.
 This makes it possible to offer privacy guarantees in clearly understandable terms, e.g.:

 "All attribute combinations in this synthetic dataset describe groups of 10 or more individuals in the original sensitive dataset, therefore may never be used to infer the presence of individuals or groups smaller than 10"

-Under such guarantees, it is impossible for attackers to infer the presence of groups whose size is below the `reporting_threshold`.
-For groups at or above this threshold, the 'safety in numbers' principle applies &ndash; the higher the limit, the harder it becomes to make inferences about the presence of known individuals.
+Under such guarantees, it is impossible for attackers to infer the presence of groups whose size is below the `reporting_resolution`.
+For groups at or above this resolution, the 'safety in numbers' principle applies &ndash; the higher the limit, the harder it becomes to make inferences about the presence of known individuals.

 This anonymization method can be viewed as enforcing [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) across all columns of a sensitive dataset.
 While typical implementations of k-anonymity divide data columns into quasi-identifiers and sensitive attributes, only enforcing k-anonymity over quasi-identifiers leaves the remaining attributes open to linking attacks based on background knowledge.
 The data synthesis approach used to create a synthetic data showcase safeguards against such attacks while preserving the structure and statistics of the sensitive dataset.